Energy and Utilities

 - Utilities - power generators, distributors and suppliers and water companies

 The energy industry has historically been dominated by the use of fossil fuels.
-The impact of climate change has, however, accelerated the need to develop alternative clean, sustainable sources of energy, such as renewables, nuclear and hydrogen and find ways to capture and store carbon.
+The impact of climate change has, however, accelerated the need to develop alternative clean, sustainable sources of energy and find ways to capture and store carbon.

 You may also be interested in our Environment pages, which includes advice on careers in environmental management and consultancy, conservation, sustainability and waste management/recycling.
 Also see Engineering, Civil Engineering, Geomatics and Construction.